 We also strongly encourage you provide courtesy check-ins with your client to inform them the status of the commission.
 Even if it's 1 or 2 sentences, we notice clients love to receive progress updates.

 As low as $30 and as high as $100,000+.

 You may decline the commission.

-However, our algorithm only shows artists that are likely to fulfill the request.
+However, our algorithm prefers to show artists that are likely to fulfill the request.

-Because it decreases the user experience, continuously declining (or ignoring) commissions may result in account termination.
+Because it decreases the user experience, continuously declining (or ignoring) commissions may result in account suspension.

 Cases are reviewed by our team.